reinator/tutorial_metabarcoding/_pages/curated.md

 Right guys, so here we are.
 I don't know if you realize you have come a long way this week.
 You have learned:

-1. How to count and plot Kmers to understand genome composition (heterozygosity, genome size, repeat content)
+i) How to count and plot Kmers to understand genome composition (heterozygosity, genome size, repeat content)

-2. You have assembled your genome with 2 different softwares
+ii) You have assembled your genome with 2 different softwares

-3. You have learned about purging genomes to (i) separated haplotypes or (ii) exclude retained haplotypes
+iii) You have learned about purging genomes to (i) separated haplotypes or (ii) exclude retained haplotypes

-4. You have learned how to evaluate genome quality with (i) kmers (Merqury, (ii) mapping (samtools, IGV) , (iii) general statistics and (iv) busco
+iv) You have learned how to evaluate genome quality with (i) kmers (Merqury, (ii) mapping (samtools, IGV) , (iii) general statistics and (iv) busco

-5. You have learned how to scaffold genomes with Hi-C data and SALSA2
+v) You have learned how to scaffold genomes with Hi-C data and SALSA2

-6. You have heard of genome polishing and curation
+vi) You have heard of genome polishing and curation

-7. You have learned how to run stand alone BLAST
+vii) You have learned how to run stand alone BLAST

 Look at that?
 Thats is A LOT!
 WELL DONE! :clap: